fnune/remix-test/README.md

   encapsulated together with a route, then why shouldn't their files live together?
 Having a separate `styles` directory adds quite a bit of indirection and could make a project hard to navigate.
-- I'm skipping all of the Prisma stuff, I think it doesn't fit the purposes of a Remix-specific tutorial.
+- I'm skipping all the Prisma stuff, I think it doesn't fit the purposes of a Remix-specific tutorial.
 Faking my own database with `async` functions.
 - I wonder why the tutorial recommends using `export let`.
 It looks to me as if the things I'm exporting shouldn't ever be reassigned.
 I'm changing these to `export const`, hoping that nothing